ODS

 • Shower Shoes (flip-flops any kind)

-• Mesh laundry bag (white or black)
+• Mesh laundry bag with string (white or black)

 • Bath towels/wash cloths